-- John Appleby made many claims around HANA.
+- John Appleby made many claims about HANA.

 - We review his accuracy in terms of moving BW to HANA.